NEA Mandates and Structures

 Mandate

-The mandate of the Expert Group on Operating Experience (EGOE) is to support the WGRO and CNRA to carry out their mandates by assessing operating experience of nuclear installations to identify what might be done to help enhance safety and prevent events from recurring globally.
+The mandate of the Expert Group on Operating Experience (EGOE) is to support the Working Group on Reactor Oversight (WGRO) and the Committee on Nuclear Regulatory Activities (CNRA) to carry out their mandates by assessing operating experience of all phases of the lifecycle of nuclear installations, including design, construction, commissioning, operating as well as decommissioning experience, to identify what might be done to help enhance safety and prevent events from recurring globally.
+EGOE will address current and emerging topics of attention and crosscutting issues, such as preventing and dealing with counterfeit, fraudulent and suspect items (CFSI).

-In order to do so, the EGOE will facilitate an active and timely exchange of operating experience information to establish, implement, assess, and continuously improve regulatory oversight practices and programs, share event overviews, perform analyses, disseminate knowledge and provide expert insights from operating experience of nuclear power plants to identify global trends and lessons learned.
+In order to do so, the EGOE will facilitate an active and timely exchange of operating experience information to establish, implement, assess, and continuously improve regulatory oversight practices and programs; share event information and event overviews; perform analyses; disseminate knowledge; and provide expert insights from operating experience of nuclear power plants to identify global trends and lessons learned.

 Scope

 Guided by the WGRO, the EGOE will focus on identifying and sharing relevant lessons learned and good practices obtained from the evaluation of operating experience to help to prevent events from recurring and to provide assurance of the safe operation of nuclear power plants.
-The EGOE will also serve as a forum to share safety-relevant operating experience information and assessment of those events by the regulatory body.
-While the primary focus will be on operating power reactors, experiences from other phases of the reactor lifecycle will be considered.
+The EGOE will also serve as a forum to share safety-relevant operating experience, design, construction, commissioning, and decommissioning experience, as well as CFSI information and assessment of those events by the regulatory body.
+The EGOE will primarily focus on operating power reactors.

 Objectives